AjinkyaBankar/ajinkyabankar.github.io/index.md

 **Assistant Professor | Savitribai Phule Pune University, Baramati, MH, India | July 2013 – July 2018**
 - Experience of mapping Image Processing algorithms on FPGAs resulted in a research project grant of INR 170K.
+- Successfully elevated student engagement and academic performance in VLSI Design over a five-year period, driving a remarkable 21% increase in pass rates and an 18% improvement in maximum marks.
 - Creative thinking and experience of development using Real-Time Operating System kernel with micro-controllers resulted in new lab instructions for Advanced Processors course.